robertkist/qtmodernredux/README.md

 Running the Examples
 --------------------
+Examples can be found at https://github.com/robertkist/qtmodernredux in src/examples.

 Before you can run the examples you must install QtModernRedux via pip or build it according to the instructions above.
 You will also need to have PySide2 installed, and optionally the ffpyplayer module (see requirements.txt).